-- 6. In the Tools toolbar, select the Transform 🔲 tool or press Shift + T. - 7.
-In the Tools toolbar, enable the Animate % mode.
-This allows the Transform tool to affect the position and size of a layer at the current keyframe only, whereas it would otherwise affect the layer's position and size throughout the whole scene. - 8.
-Do one of the following: - In the Camera or Timeline view, select one of the drawing elements linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 9.
-In the Deformation toolbar, click the Show the Selected Deformation Chain and Hide All Others \$\frac{1}{2}\$ button.
+- 4. In the Tools toolbar, select the Transform tool or press Shift + T. - 5.
+In the Tools toolbar, if Animate Off or Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select Animate Current Frame. - 6.
+Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to animate. - In the Timeline view, select any part of the deformation chain you want to animate. - 7.
+In the Deformation toolbar, click the 😽 Show the Selected Deformation Chain and Hide All Others button.

-The selected deformation controls appear in the Camera view and all the others are hidden.
+The selected deformation controls appear in the Camera view.
+If other deformations were displayed, they are now hidden.

-- 10. In the Camera view, do the following: - Rotate the first bone to rotate the limb.
+- 8. In the Camera view, do the following: - To rotate the whole limb, click and drag on the first bone.
+This will rotate the first bone and all subsequent bones.